Vision to Geometry: 3D Spatial Memory for Sequential Embodied MLLM Reasoning and Exploration: Abstract

 \section{Abstract}

-Existing research on indoor embodied tasks typically requires agents to actively explore unknown environments and reason about the scene to achieve a specific goal.
-However, when deployed in real life, agents often face sequential tasks, where each new sub-task follows the completion of the previous one, and certain sub-tasks may be infeasible, such as searching for a non-existent object.
-Compared with the single-task setting, the core challenge lies in reusing spatial knowledge accumulated from previous explorations to support subsequent reasoning and exploration.
+Embodied agents are expected to assist humans by actively exploring unknown environments and reasoning about spatial contexts.
+When deployed in real life, agents often face sequential tasks where each new task follows the completion of the previous one and may include infeasible objectives, such as searching for non-existent objects.
+However, most existing research focuses on isolated goals, overlooking the core challenge of sequential tasks: the ability to reuse spatial knowledge accumulated from previous explorations to guide subsequent reasoning and exploration.
 In this work, we investigate this underexplored yet practically significant embodied AI challenge.
-To evaluate this challenge, we introduce SEER-Bench, a new Sequential Embodied Exploration and Reasoning Benchmark encompassing encompassing two classic embodied tasks: Embodied Question Answering (EQA) and Embodied Multi-modal Navigation (EMN).
-Building on SEER-Bench, we propose 3DSPMR, a 3D SPatial Memory Reasoning approach that exploits relational, visual, and geometric cues from explored regions to augment Multi-Modal Large Language Models (MLLMs) for reasoning and exploration in sequential embodied tasks.
-To the best of our knowledge, this is the first work to explicitly incorporate geometric information into MLLM-based spatial understanding and reasoning.
-Extensive experiments verify that 3DSPMR achieves substantial performance gains on both sequential EQA and EMN tasks.
+Specifically, we propose 3DSPMR, a 3D SPatial Memory Reasoning framework that utilizes Field-of-View (FoV) coverage as an explicit geometric prior.
+By integrating FoV-based constraints, 3DSPMR significantly enhances an agent’s memory, reasoning, and exploration capabilities across sequential tasks.
+To facilitate research in this area, we further introduce SEER-Bench, a novel Sequential Embodied Exploration and Reasoning Benchmark that spans two foundational tasks: Embodied Question Answering (EQA) and Embodied Multi-modal Navigation (EMN).
+SEER-Bench uniquely incorporates both feasible and infeasible tasks to provide a rigorous and comprehensive evaluation of agent performance.
+Extensive experiments verify that 3DSPMR achieves substantial performance gains on both sequential EQA and EMN tasks. \thefootnote{\fnsymbol{footnote}} \keywords{Embodied AI \and Spatial Reasoning \and Spatial Exploration}